-Michael K is a postmodern everyman.
-He struggles to find out a place for himself in a community and finds a remedy.
-Although Michael K's life is devastated from multidimensional, painful problems, yet he is having good relationship.
+Michael K, is a being in displacement, considers as a color, as a postmodern everyman, struggles to find out a place in a community and finding a remedy.
+Although Michael K's life is devastated from a multidimensional, painful problems, yet he is having a good relationship with an account of environmental.
 He says:

 I am more like an earthworm, he thought.
 Which is also a kind of gardener.
 Or a mole, also a gardener, that does not tell stories because it live in silence.
-But a mole or an earthworm on a cement floor?
+But a mole or an earthworm on a cement floor?.
 (182)

-The gardener is a giver, not a slave or a beggar.
-Michael K is underestimated by other people in the novel of Life &Times of Michael K, based on color and they treated him as a slave.
-This paper focused on how the African people in South Africa overcame the atrocities committed against them, and how they lived through harassment and violence in the period of Apartheid.
+The gardener is a giver, not slave or beggar.
+Michael K is underestimated in the novel of Life &Times of Michael K, based on color and treating him as a slave.
+This paper focuses on how to the South African people overcome their atrocities, harassment, and violence in the period of Apartheid.